peterdonnelly1/pipeline/README.md

 I greatefully acknowledge the following, who developed software that is used by CLASSI:

+**dpcca**
 The core learning engine of ‘CLASSI’ buids on Gregory Gundersen’s ‘dpcca'
-**An attractive feature of this software is that it permits neural network models to be dynamically selected at run-time**
+An attractive feature of this software is that it permits neural network models to be dynamically selected at run-time
 Code: https://github.com/gwgundersen/dpcca
 Paper: "End-to-end Training of Deep Probabilistic CCA on Paired Biomedical Observations"
 Paper: http://auai.org/uai2019/proceedings/papers/340.pdf